bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 [./fragment-shaders-result.webm](./fragment-shaders-result.webm)

+If you want to load it up and try it out, you can find it online [here](https://bencoveney.com/prototypes/backgrounds.html).

 I've added 2 chunks of text to the page to help assess it against the initial goals:
 - First, an FPS counter showing how quickly we're managing to render each frame.
 - Second, some other miscellaneous bits of text.
 The content isn't really important, what matters is that we can validate our shader performs well when being composited with other UI elements, rather than only testing it is isolation.

-At this point, the main thing left to do is to test against a variety of devices including some old crusty iOS and Android phones.
+At this point, the main thing left to do is to test against a variety of devices including some old crusty iOS and Android phones, to validate that it performs as well as I hoped it would.

 Even though our rendering pipeline is minimal, there is still some space for optimisation inside the shader:
 - The number of divisions and calls to built-in functions could be reduced, as they could add up to be quite expensive.